 The hero food for intrepid adventurers, Kendal Mint Cake is a sugary bar flavoured with peppermint that’s renown for giving weary travellers a much-needed energy boost.
 Kendal Mint Cake accompanied Sir Edmond Hilary and his team on the first successful ascent of Everest.

-History to explore: Wordsworth Trust at Dove Cottage, Grasmere
+History to explore: Wordsworth Trust at Dove Cottage

-Dove Cottage in the picturesque village of Grasmere was the setting for some of William Wordsworth’s most famous and best-loved poetry.
-Today, the traditional Lakeland cottage and the adjacent Wordsworth museum show visitors the inspirations, musings and day-to-day life of this literary icon.
+Dove Cottage, situated in the picturesque village of Grasmere, was the setting for some of William Wordsworth’s most famous and best-loved poetry.
+Today, the traditional Lakeland cottage and the adjacent Wordsworth Museum show visitors the inspirations, musings and day-to-day life of this literary icon.

 For little adventurers: Lakes Aquarium

-Dramatic, wild and beautiful, the Snowdonia national park is a must for any outdoor enthusiast.
-Our nine YHA properties in this UK national park are the perfect base camp for exploring the towering summits and deep valleys of this stunning area.
+Dramatic, wild and beautiful.
+The Snowdonia National Park is a must for any outdoor enthusiast, because of the many challenges it entails.
+Our YHA properties in the park are the perfect base camp for exploring the towering summits and deep valleys of this stunning area.

 Marvels of mother nature: Cader Idris

-This stunning mountain area in the southern tips of the national park is popular with walkers both for its gorgeous views and well-maintained path.
+This stunning mountain area in the southern tips is popular with walkers both for its gorgeous views and well-maintained path.
 The name ‘Cader Idris’, which translates as “the chair of Idris”, is believed to originate from Welsh mythology referring to ‘Idris the giant’, who used the mountain as an enormous armchair to stargaze.

 The ‘oh wow’ experience: Snowdon Mountain Railway